 However, in a crisis, the onus is not just on the defined crisis communications team.
 Senior management will need to be media-trained to respond to untoward situations to reduce brand damage, keep staff feeling focused and motivated and to engender confidence among stakeholders.
 They will be a vital conduit to creating market goodwill while the business establishes the nature and scope of the threat, reinstates or bolsters systems or operational integrity, and addresses any customer impacts.

 And, when crafting your communications, it is worth remembering that, as Winston Scott, Director of Florida Space Port so pithily noted, "At the onset of an emergency, everyone's IQ goes immediately to '0'".

 Weathering a crisis will depend entirely on your organization's ability to arm itself and remain level-headed when the time comes.
 Businesses who deliver well-considered communications in the event of a cyber-attack will be the ones to demonstrate foresight and agility—repositioning themselves as a stronger and more resilient force.

-To find out how Sungard AS Consulting Services can assist your organization, speak to your account manager or email email@example.com
+To find out how Sungard AS Consulting Services can assist your organisation, speak to your account manager or email firstname.lastname@example.org

 About the author: Chris Butler, Principal Consultant, Cyber Resilience and Security, Sungard Availability Services